-In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
+As described above in the Risks Related to our Proposed Merger with Keryx section, under Section 382 of the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
 Future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Our NOLs may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs.
-Furthermore, our ability to utilize our NOLs is conditioned upon our attaining profitability and generating U.S. federal taxable income.
-As described above under "-Risks Related to our Financial Position and Need for Additional Capital," we have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal taxable income necessary to utilize our NOLs.
+Furthermore, our ability to utilize our NOLs is conditioned upon our attaining profitability and generating U.S. taxable income.
+As described above under "-Risks Related to our Financial Position and Need for Additional Capital," we have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. income necessary to utilize our NOLs.
 A full valuation allowance has been provided for the entire amount of our NOLs.